RobinsonZ/RobinsonZ/README.md

-I like to write software (and occasionally words) to help people accomplish their goals, avoid tedium, and learn something new about the world we inhabit and the systems we use.
+I write software (and occasionally words) to help people accomplish their goals, avoid tedium, and learn something new about the world we inhabit and the systems we use.
 I have a particular interest in human-computer interaction, embedded systems, efficient infrastructure, and cross-disciplinary integration.
 Read more about me on [my website](https://robinsonz.me).

 * 🎓 Studying computer science and a lot of other things at Swarthmore College
 * 🖥 Co-president, [Swarthmore College Computer Society](https://www.sccs.swarthmore.edu/)